-Performance is measured over the course of the financial year, and is paid in nil-cost options, which are granted following the financial year and vest 25% in each of the second, third, fourth and fifth years following the end of the work year.
+Performance is measured over the course of the financial year, and is paid at least 50% (100% in the case of Mr Gilauri) in nil-cost options, which are granted following the financial year and vest 25% in each of the second, third, fourth and fifth years following the end of the work year.
 A further one year holding period from the date of vesting applies to the vested discretionary deferred shares.
-For example, any discretionary deferred remuneration in respect of 2022 will be granted in 2023 and the vesting schedule will be 25% in each of January 2024, January 2025, January 2026 and January 2027, and are subject to a further holding period of one year on each tranche.
+For example, any discretionary deferred remuneration in respect of 2025 will be granted in 2026 and the vesting schedule will be 25% in each of January 2027, January 2028, January 2029 and January 2030, and are subject to a further holding period of one year on each tranche.
 Therefore, the total maximum vesting and holding period is five years from the end of the work year.

 Performance measures are chosen to reflect strategic priorities for the Group and are chosen by the Remuneration Committee annually towards the start of the relevant performance year.
-The aggregate pool of shares available for each year for awards of discretionary deferred shares for the Executive Directors and the executive management team as a whole is determined annually by the Remuneration Committee in its absolute discretion, based on a number of factors including:
+The aggregate pool of shares and cash (where applicable) available for each year for awards of discretionary deferred shares for the Executive Directors and the executive management team as a whole is determined annually by the Remuneration Committee in its absolute discretion, based on a number of factors including: